 There is no need to add gums to my flour blend because the natural combination of flours that I’ve chosen provide good binding properties.

 The only binder that I add to this recipe is psyllium husk powder.
 This is a natural, high fibre ingredient that is made by grinding psyllium husk (from a seed).

 I don’t recommend using a different flour blend with this recipe.
 If you want to understand why then I suggest reading this article: What on Earth is a Gluten Free Flour Blend?

 You can buy my gluten free flour blend right here:

 Now go forth and satisfy your cinnamon roll craving!

-Pin my gluten free cinnamon rolls recipe so you don’t lose it:
+Pin my gluten free vegan cinnamon rolls recipe so you don’t lose it: